sblauth/cashocs/docs/source/api_doc.rst

 Sub-Modules
 -----------

-CASHOCS' sub-modules include several additional classes and methods that could be potentially useful for the user.
+cashocs' sub-modules include several additional classes and methods that could be potentially useful for the user.
 For the corresponding API documentation, we include the previously detailed objects, too, as to give a complete documentation of the sub-module.